nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

 !!!info "MOST COMMON ERRORS"
     The `BRIDGE_PASSWORD` and `BRIDGE_USER_NAME` are NOT visible from within your Dexcom app or online account.
 The values for them are what you entered into your Dexcom mobile app when you VERY FIRST logged into that app however long ago.
 The `BRIDGE_USER_NAME` is not an email address.
 The most common error on initial Nightscout setups is that people incorrectly use an old account or an old password.
-To test your username and password, go to <a href="https://clarity.dexcom.com" target="_blank">Dexcom's Clarity</a> page and try logging into your Dexcom account.
+To test your username and password, go to Dexcom's Clarity website and try logging into your Dexcom account.
+Please note that US accounts can only log in at the <a href="https://clarity.dexcom.com" target="_blank">Clarity US</a> page and that all other accounts must log in at the <a href="https://clarity.dexcom.eu/" target="_blank">Clarity EU</a> page.
 If your account info doesn't let you in, or you don't see data in your Clarity account...then you need to figure out your actual credentials before moving ahead.

 !!!info ""
     If you are using Dexcom Share outside the United States, you will need to make sure you have EU in the BRIDGE_SERVER.